openmoh/openmohaa/docs/markdown/05-contributing/01-guidelines.md

 ### Code annotations

-When adding a new class, or when making changes to existing class/code compared that differ from the original game, use one of the following comment to annotate your changes:
+When adding a new class, or when making changes to existing classes/code that differ from the original game, use one of the following comment to annotate your changes:

 #### Additions